Checking In: Watercolours Studios – Cape Town • South Africa

 (25 minutes drive)

-I loved this place and was ready to put my name on my bedroom door to stay.
+I loved Watercolours House and was ready to put my name on my bedroom door to stay.
 The place feels like a home not only in the decor with books for days, but also in the vibe created by Sharon’s hospitality.
 I was greeted warmly, my room was both clean and well-appointed to make it feel cozy but no cluttered, and I felt safe and secure at the property.

 Those little touches of water, a piece of chocolate, an offer of a warm cup of tea with honey go far when you are dragging in from jet-lag and too many days of travel.
 I spent two nights here and as detailed, spent most of day inside due to the weather.
 I could not have had a better place to stay in.